 Best baggong for Binagoongan

 In this binagoongan recipe, I used the spiced bagoong or bagoong guisado which is pre-cooked and generally sweet.
-Using this essentially saves you a lot of time because it is already filled with spices, thus requires less time in building the flavor.
+Using this essentially saves you a lot of time because it is already filled with spices, thus requiring less time in building the flavor.
 The good thing about this is it's commercially available in most Filipino or Asian stores.

 Another type of bagoong is also known as pink or raw alamang.
 This one is made of pure fermented shrimp and doesn't have any added spices—just shrimp and salt.
 This is the favorite type of bagoong of most Ilocanos and Pangasinenses.
 If you're using this type, I recommend doubling the amount of garlic, onions, and sugar to balance the salt.
 Compared to bagoong-guisado, this is not as easily accessible.
 I have tried the jarred version of this and I have to say that the fresh kind (those that are sold in wet markets in the Philippines) is way better and less salty.

-Secrets to the best Pork Binagoongan
+Secret to the best Pork Binagoongan

 - Use good quality bagoong.
 Stick to your favorite brand/kind.
 The more familiar you are with the bagoong, the easier you can work on balancing the saltiness.

-- Lightly fry the pieces of pork until the fat has rendered.
+- Lightly fry the pieces of pork until the fat has been rendered.
 This will make the stew extra rich and flavorful.
 If you want to lessen the fat, scoop out a few spoons before adding the garlic and onions.

 - Stir-fry the bagoong-alamang with the tomatoes, garlic, and onions.
 This technique deglazes the crust from the pork and makes the bagoong sauce super delicious!